fitz1987/POSCAR-to-XYZ/README.md

 Next step:
 julia DirectToXYZ.jl

+ INPUT: files: lattice-vectors, direct-list, atomlist
+               & it will ask you for the value of Factor Temporary files: lattice-vectors contains lattice vectors, a 3x3 list of their xyz components direct-list is a nx3 list of direct coordinates Factor = the scaling factor for the fractional coordinates
+ OUTPUT: file coords.txt containing standard cartesian coordinates type info: All numbers are Float64.

  This script will ask you for the scaling factor.
 It will warn you that it's expecting a Float64 as an answer.
 I've limited the types of the numbers used in this script to Float64.
 This avoids possible type instability and increases efficiency.

  This script will then ask you for a comment, < 80 characters.
 This will become the comment line of the output file, which will be called coords.xyz